Delta IV: Proposed upgrades that were not implemented

 Possible future upgrades for the Delta IV included adding extra strap-on solid motors, higher-thrust main engines, lighter materials, higher-thrust second stages, more (up to eight) strap-on CBCs, and a cryogenic propellant cross feed from strap on boosters to the common core.

-At one point NASA planned to use Delta IV or Atlas V to launch the proposed Orbital Space Plane, which eventually became the Crew Exploration Vehicle and then the Orion.
+At one point, NASA planned to use Delta IV or Atlas V to launch the proposed Orbital Space Plane, which eventually became the Crew Exploration Vehicle and then the Orion.
 Orion was intended to fly on the Ares I launch vehicle, then the Space Launch System after Ares I was cancelled.

 In 2009, The Aerospace Corporation reported on NASA results of a study to determine the feasibility of modifying Delta IV to be crew-rated for use in NASA human spaceflight missions.
 According to Aviation Week & Space Technology the study, "found that a Delta IV heavy [...] could meet NASA's requirements for getting humans to low Earth orbit".

 A proposed upgrade to the Delta IV family was the addition of extra solid motors.
 The Medium+ (4,4) would have used existing mount points to pair the four GEM 60s of the M+ (5,4) with the upper stage and fairing of the (4,2).
 An M+ (4,4) would have had a GTO payload of 7500 kg, a LEO payload of 14800 kg, and could have been available within 36 months of the first order.
 It was also considered to add extra GEM 60s to the M+ (5,4), which would have required adding extra attachment points, structural changes to cope with the different flight loads, and launch pad and infrastructure changes.
 The Medium+ (5,6) and (5,8) would have flown with six and eight SRBs respectively, for a maximum of up to 9200 kg to GTO with the M+ (5,8).
 The Medium+ (5,6) and (5,8) could have been available within 48 months of the first order.

-Successors

-The Vulcan Centaur is planned to replace the Atlas V and Delta IV rockets.
-Vulcan Centaur is projected to enter service by 2023, using the BE-4 methane-fueled rocket engine.
-The Delta IV Heavy and Atlas V are expected to stay in service for a few years after Vulcan's inaugural launch, and the Heavy is expected to be discontinued by 2024.